essic/prez-benchmartdotnet/PITCHME.md

 A code section has been identified as problematic in your application

 +++
-You suspect that some code is more time consuming than it should
+You suspect that some code is more time / memory consuming than it should

 +++
 Performance is a feature so you need to make sure of the comportement of a specific piece of code under load